 Aim to take a trek in the afternoon and catch a magnificent sunset from the highest point of the city This is one of the best Miri things to do.

 Learn More Of Miri’s History And Transformation In Petroleum Museum

-Miri was once a small fishing village, with people living basic lives.
+Miri was once a small fishing village with people living simple lives.
 The discovery of oil drastically changed the region, bringing job opportunities and associated wealth that turned Miri into a vibrant city.
-Drop by The Petroleum Museum on Canada Hill, adjacent to the Grand Old Lady, to discover more about the oil history of Miri.
+Drop by the Petroleum Museum on Canada Hill, adjacent to the Grand Old Lady, to discover more about the oil history of Miri.

 Petroleum industry-related artefacts, an interesting oil rig model and oil formation exhibitions can all be studied here.
 One of the most popular exhibits is probably the earthquake simulator, where you can experience the strength of a quake!